braceal/vllm-globus-compute/README.md

 This demonstrates how to run a vLLM instance on Polaris and submit inference prompts from any computer and receive the response from a model of your choice back to the computer you submitted the task from.

+**Note**: This is a hands-on repo.
+It will be helpful to read all the code files since you will be editing them.

 # Install